As he did when the interrogation started a day earlier, the witness pushed back.

 Prosecutors say Lynn, the secretary for clergy, who recommended priests' assignments and investigated their misconduct between 1992 and 2004, enabled abuse by failing to act against priests, including Brennan, who he suspected or knew would assault children.

-The Bucks County accuser had been identified in court papers and at the trial, but The Inquirer does not publish the names of alleged victims of sex crimes without their permission.
+The Bucks County accuser, a former altar boy and Marine, had been identified in court papers and at the trial, but The Inquirer does not publish the names of alleged victims of sex crimes without their permission.
 A grand jury report called him "Mark."